kyma-incubator/hack-showcase/docs/github-connector/installation.md

 ### Verification

-- To verify correct configuration, check if addons and Service instances in the **Instances** area of the Service Catalog have status **RUNNING**.
+- To verify correct configuration, check if Add-Ons and Service instances in the **Instances** area of the Service Catalog have status **RUNNING**.
 - Access **Webhooks**  in your GitHub repository or organization's **Settings** and verify that the webhook is **Active**.

 ### Removal